-In general, design decisions make up 70% of a product’s manufacturing costs.
-The other 30% are production decisions (process planning and tool selection).
+In general, design decisions make up 70% of a CNC part’s manufacturing costs; the other 30% are production decisions (process planning and tool selection).
 By focusing on optimizing design, a reduction is realized in the cost of manufacturing.

-Using DFM methodology allows design engineers to identify design features that may be expensive, extremely challenging, or simply unattainable early on — at the design stage — so producibility is assured.
+Using DFM methodology allows design engineers to identify expensive, extremely challenging, or simply unattainable features early on — at the design stage — so producibility is assured.
 DFM can also optimize casting steps, increasing manufacturability as it also maintains functionality.

 A common casting struggle is scaling up from prototype (low volume) to production (high volume).
-Using DFM methods helps streamline production scale-up.
-When implemented at the beginning of the cycle, it reduces redesign, boosts product quality, and cranks up time to market.
+Using DFM methods helps streamline CNC production scale-up.
+When implemented at the beginning of the cycle, it reduces redesign, boosts product quality, speeds time to market, and inspires confidence.

 Also consider high-volume production assembly issues.
 Handling castings involves specific positioning and orienting, and even assembly direction makes a difference.
 DFM thinking takes into account these labor assembly issues early to make high-volume execution easier.

-A respected machining partner should help you compare both the advantages and disadvantages of different types of molding processes.
-The proper selected casting method should be best-suited for a particular production run.
+A respected CNC machining partner should help you compare both the advantages and disadvantages of different types of molding processes.
+The selected casting method should be best-suited for a particular production run.

 Stecker Machine is uniquely qualified to be a casting selection guide.
 Our engineering expertise (including DFM knowledge and quality control) is built into our process, which includes: